vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 doing it.
 This includes any planning for additional things I hope to do in the trip after the appointment.

-### (recovery / documentation and processing) Reminder to take photos and examine with a dental mirror the evening of the appointment
+### (recovery / documentation and processing) Reminder to take photos and examine with a dental mirror the evening of the appointment, then document the event

 Make sure to examine my teeth with a dental mirror and also take photos before I go to sleep after the appointment.
 Exactly when I do it depends on what else I have going on in the day.

+Then, make sure to document the dental cleaning event.

 ### (recovery / local rest + reduced capacity + increased injury risk) Reminder to drink plenty of water and keep my talking load low for the two days after the appointment (to minimize and better address the risk of excess salivation)